alyssavanerelli/grahami/analyses/satsuma2/README.md

    - chromosomes 1-4 are homologous across _sagrei_ and _carolinensis_
 2. look for evidence of fusion/fission in the genome

+**We are using _Anolis carolinensis_ for this because they have done analyses to confirm chromosomes**

 ## Installation
 1. Create a new [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) environment for satsuma